 In Vitro Device (IVD) registration in Australia

-The Australian TGA regulates IVDs as a subset of medical devices, using a risk-based approach.
+The Australian TGA regulates In Vitro Devices (IVDs) as a subset of medical devices, using a risk-based approach.
 Their regulatory framework aligns with the recommendations of the old Global Harmonisation Task Force (GHTF), or the new IMDRF.
-This means that if you successfully register an IVD with the TGA then you are likely to achieve registration in other countries that align their regulations with the IMDRF.
-Read more about the change from GHTF to IMDRF.
+This means that if you successfully achieve an In Vitro Device (IVD) registration in Australia from the TGA then you are likely to achieve registration in other countries that align their regulations with the IMDRF.

 IVDs are classified by the TGA as follows: